5 Alternatives to Knowledge-Based Authentication

 4. Token-Based Authentication

-Token-based authentication provides users with a physical or digital token that generates a one-time code or PIN for each login session.
-The dynamic code enhances security by continually changing, making it nearly impossible for attackers to predict or replicate.
-Common forms of token-based authentication include hardware tokens and Time-Based One-Time Passwords (TOTP) generated by mobile apps.
+Token-based authentication provides users with a physical or digital token that generates a one-time passcode for each login session.
+These codes continuously change, making them extremely difficult for attackers to predict or reuse.
+Common forms of token-based authentication include hardware tokens and time-based one-time passwords (TOTP) generated by mobile apps.

 5. Risk-Based Authentication